AnggaR96s/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## I boiled a funny bone last night and had a laughing stock